tomatau/type-to-reducer/README.md

 [![Greenkeeper badge](https://badges.greenkeeper.io/tomatau/type-to-reducer.svg)](https://greenkeeper.io/)

-Create reducer functions based on an object keyed by action types
+This module provides a function `typeToReducer`, which accepts an object (`reducerMap`) and returns a reducer function composing other reducer functions described by the `reducerMap`.

 ## Why?

-Pretty much the same as the `handleActions` function in https://github.com/acdlite/redux-actions

-Differences being that this only exposes the one function and allows nesting - API suggested by https://github.com/pburtchaell/redux-promise-middleware/issues/35#issuecomment-164650859
+This is pretty much the same as the `handleActions` function you can find in https://github.com/acdlite/redux-actions.
+The differences being, `type-to-reducer` only exposes the function as a default, and allows nesting of the `reducerMap` object.

 ## Usage

 `npm install type-to-reducer --save`

+The `reducerMap` you supply to the function will have keys that correspond to dispatched action types and the values for those keys will be reducer functions.
+When the returned reducer function is called with state and an action object, the action's type will be matched against the previously provided `reducerMap` keys, if a match is found, the key's value (the reducer function) will be invoked with the store's state and the action.

+Also, you can describe an initial state with the second argument to `typeToReducer`.

+Oh and you can also set `reducerMap`s as the values too, these objects will be nested instances of the same shaped object you supplied to `typeToReducer`.

+If that sounded a bit complicated, the example below should make it clearer.
+NB, it helps if you're familiar with redux.

 ```js
 import typeToReducer from 'type-to-reducer'